faridcher/ml-course/README.md

 [rgl](https://cran.r-project.org/package=rgl) package is used to produce the 3D scatter plots and surface plots in the exercises.

 There are many optimization tasks within the assignments.
-Most of them were not large scale optimization problem and they were optimized using built-in `optim` function of R. However to solve optimization problems in exercise 4 and exercise 8, I have used a slightly modified version of [lbfgsb3](https://cran.r-project.org/package=lbfgsb3) package.
+Most of them were not large-scale optimization problem and they were optimized using built-in `optim` function of R. However to solve optimization problems in exercise 4 and exercise 8, I have used a slightly modified version of [lbfgsb3](https://cran.r-project.org/package=lbfgsb3) package.
 One should first install the package and then source the `lbfgsb3_.R`.
 The sourcing is done in the starter codes automatically. `fmincg` or `fminunc` optimization functions in Octave/Matlab take one function as input that computes cost and gradient simultaneously.
-However cost and gradient functions MUST be supplied into `optim` or `lbfgsb3` functions in R individually.
+However, cost and gradient functions MUST be supplied into `optim` or `lbfgsb3` functions in R individually.
 So I have separated the cost and gradient functions in the starter codes.

 Stemmer software (portStemmer.m) is used in the exercise 6 (spam classification) and the `portStemmer` function is called from `processEmail` function.
 Instead of re-implementing `portStemmer` function in R, I have used [SnowballC](https://cran.r-project.org/package=SnowballC) package that produces the same results as with the case of portStemmer.m.